MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.8.0/install-az-ps.md

 > all platforms.

 Azure PowerShell works with PowerShell 6.2.4 and later on all platforms.
 It is also supported with PowerShell 5.1 on Windows.
-Installing the
+Install the
-[latest version of PowerShell](/powershell/scripting/install/installing-powershell) available for your operating system is recommended.
+[latest version of PowerShell](/powershell/scripting/install/installing-powershell) available for your operating system.
 Azure PowerShell has no additional requirements when run on PowerShell 6.2.4 and later.

 To check your PowerShell version, run the command: